-Multi-Tabling Has Changed the Game Forever
+How Multi-Tabling Has Changed Poker

-Never before could someone make a living playing 10¢/25¢, but you can bet your bottom dollar there are more than a few people 20-tabling "the quarter" now for a tidy monthly sum.
+Multi-tabling has changed the way poker is played.
+Never before could someone make a living playing 10¢/25¢ but you can bet your bottom dollar there are more than a few people 20-tabling "the quarter" now for a tidy monthly sum.

-Their rationale is that when playing multiple tables, it's impossible to give each decision the required amount of thought.
+Many people - mostly live poker nits - believe that multi-tabling is a waste of time.
+Their rationale is that when playing multiple tables it's impossible to give each decision the required amount of thought.

+To a certain extent these naysayers are right.
 Playing more tables does cut back on the time you have to make crucial strategic decisions.

 So, yes: when multi-tabling, you generally won't be able to play your absolute A++ game.